MichaelRafferty/ConTroll/ReleaseNotes/ConTroll Version 1.4 Release Notes - future.md

  * All applications have bug fixes incorporated and will not be listed for each application.

 ## ConTroll: (Administrative Back End to the system)
-* Support for login with passkey and mapping passkey id to user id/perid
+* Prepared for support for login with passkey and mapping passkey id to user id/perid (not yet completed)
 * All Configuration Screens:
-  * Added support for "Download Excel" to export the configuration tables to excel files.
+  * Added support for "Download Excel" to export the configuration tables to Excel files.
   * Added additonal download support to additional configuration tables
-* Registration
+* Reports
+  * Support for PHP style reports in the menu system.
+This is slightly different than the old PHP reports but can be used for reports that are more complex than the report processor can handle.
 * Exhibitors
   * Clean up of reporting of spaces and fees to the Square Order

+## Portal:
+* Support for creating and logging in with passkeys.

 ## Atcon:

-* Enhance ment of Art Show Cashier to support in-line inventory update
+* Enhancement of Art Show Cashier to support in-line inventory update
   * Entered to Checked State transition
   * Quicksale vs Sold via Bid Sheet price and bidder updates
   * Auction price and bidder updates

+## Art Control
+* Cleanup of editing the art items
+* Enabled adding new art items

 ## Exhibitor (Vendor Portals)

 * Clean up of square reporting.
 Standardization of receipt emails.
+* Login with passkey if passkey created for the same email in the reg portal.

 ## Global Changes